Last Updated on May 10, 2021 by Roxi B

 The beauty of this scent is that it is still as fresh and sweet as when it was first distilled.
 A very simple perfume, Violetta Di Parma may seem naive by contrast to today’s more sophisticated blends.
-Yet it is this simplicity which makes it timeless.
+Yet it is this simplicity that makes it timeless.

 Lodovico went on to create many more classic fragrances for his perfume house, Borsari di Parma.
-In 1880 he created Acqua Classica, a refreshing blend of citrus, sage, geranium, sandalwood, leather and oak musk that became popular with men.
+In 1880 he created Acqua Classica, a refreshing blend of citrus, sage, geranium, sandalwood, leather, and oak musk that became popular with men.